FThompson/Gamepads.js/README.md

 # TODO #

-* Button mappings for common controllers, including button images for each.
+* Additional button image icon mapping and testing the untested mappings.
 * Haptic Actuator support.
 Currently an experimental API internally, so a different implementation may be required per browser engine.
 * Better joystick support.
 Maybe rewrite `GamepadJoystickEvent` to have horizontal/vertical specifiers for each axis index/value.
 Maybe define a Joystick object which would automatically populated by any recognized/user-defined mapping (e.g. `StandardMapping` for standard gamepads).